 The last step is where you’ll need to keep your eyes on the ball.
 Feedback will need to be quick and constant, from both the client and your developer team.
 That feedback goes back into prototyping, allowing you to create new functions and features with each prototype.
 When everything is finalized, the final product is created, tested, and delivered to the customer.

 Rapid application development is a concept that can be difficult to adhere to for some companies.
 If your company relies on multiple teams coordinating with each other for a single project, then it’s difficult to incorporate RAD software into those situations.
-But if you’ve got the agility to quickly cycle between prototyping and feedback–if you’ve got talented developers who are ready to change anything at a moment’s notice–then it’s worth giving rapid application development a shot.
+But if you’ve got the agility to cycle between prototyping and feedback quickly–if you’ve got talented developers ready to change anything immediately–then it’s worth giving rapid application development a shot.

-If you’re thinking of automating and streamlining your workplace for rapid application development, give Kissflow RAD Software a shot.
-You can create your own apps, or customize existing apps to your requirements.
+If you’re thinking of automating and streamlining your workplace for rapid application development, give Kissflow Software a shot.
+You can create your own apps or customize existing apps to your requirements.

 Kissflow's low-code platform plays a significant role in RAD.
 It provides a user-friendly visual approach, allowing users and IT teams to build applications quickly and efficiently.